Howe+Co Solicitors

 The government work promised under the Network Transformation Programme never materialised.
 Existing work such as council tax and bus pass payments as well as the Post Office Account card for pensions and benefits were removed.
 This significantly impacted footfall through post offices and linked retail income.

-Records show that the value of Government work/services delivered through post offices fell from £576 million in 2005 to £30 million over a twenty year period.
-Despite promises made under the Post Office Network Transformation Programme, postmasters were worse off.
+Records show that the value of government work/services delivered through post offices fell from £576 million in 2005 to £30 million over a twenty year period.
+Despite promises made under the Post Office Network Transformation Programme, postmasters were significantly worse off.

 Progress on the Network Transformation Programme Review

-The NFSP, together with Howe + Co have communicated directly with Jonathan Reynolds MP and subsequently Gareth Thomas MP and Blair McDougall MP to further the interests of those impacted by the Network Transformation Programme scandal.
+The NFSP, with the assistance of Howe + Co engaged with Jonathan Reynolds MP and subsequently Gareth Thomas MP and Blair McDougall MP to further the interests of those impacted by the Network Transformation Programme scandal.

 In October 2024 representations were made to the Department for Business and Trade seeking “an urgent and clear commitment to a full review of the implementation, conduct and consequences of the Network Transformation Scheme”.

-It was made clear that any review would necessitate an investigation into the conduct of Post Office during the roll out of the Network Transformation Programme/Scheme between 2012 to 2018 and should consider compensation to subpostmasters forced to close their branches as a result.
+It was made clear that any review would necessitate an investigation into the conduct of Post Office during the roll out of the Network Transformation Programme/Scheme between 2010 to 2019 and should consider compensation to subpostmasters including those forced to close their branches as a result.

 On 8 April 2025 Gareth Thomas, MP announced to the House that the Government would “commission an independent review of the conduct of the [Network Transformation] programme to establish whether there was any improper or coercive behaviour”.